stefanomolinari123/RT_Assignment1/README.md

 ### Take_Silver_Token function ###

-The 'take_silver_token' it used for grabbing the silver token.
+The 'take_silver_token' is used to grab the silver tokens.

-If the robot is farest than the threshold(d_th) from the silver token, it have to reach that.
-If the robot and the token are well aligned the robot has only to go forward until it reaches the silver token; otherwise, if the robot are bad aligned the robot before go forward has to turn until the alignment is good.
+If the distance between the robot and the silver token is bigger than the threshold(d_th), it has to reach the token.
+If the robot and the token are well aligned the robot has only to go forward until it reaches the silver token; otherwise, if the robot is not aligned well with the token, before going forward, it has to turn until the alignment is good.

 When the robot reaches the silver token with a good alignment the robot has to grab it and turn it 180 degrees behind.
-When the robot grabs the token it checks if the right wall is too close for the turn and if isn't the robot can turn right for bringing the silver token 180 degrees behind; otherwise, if the wall is close the robot turns left for bringing the silver token 180 degrees behind.
-After bringing the silver token 180 degrees behind, the robot releases the token and returns (with a turn with the same velocity, with the opposite sign, and for the same time, to the previous turn) on the path taken previously (the counterwiseclock path).
+When the robot grabs the token it checks if the wall on the right isn't too close and if the wall isn't close enough the robot can turn right to bring the silver token 180 degrees behind; otherwise, if the wall is close, the robot turns left to bring the silver token 180 degrees behind.
+After bringing the silver token 180 degrees behind, the robot releases the token and returns (with the same speed, with  opposite sign, and for the same time, to the previous turn) on the path taken previously (the counterwiseclock path).

 This function has no parameter passed.